-- Develop a strategic lead generation plan, with focus on standardizing and documenting the sales process for purposes of tracking and measuring.
+- Develop a strategic demand generation plan and process of tracking and measuring results.

 - Conduct frequent, regular meetings to stay updated on developments.

-- Assign revenue goals to joint Sales and Marketing plans.
+- Assign team revenue goals to joint Sales and Marketing plans.

-- Document the lead hand-off process and accountabilities at each stage.
+- Document the lead routing process and accountabilities at each stage.